Philoxenus of Mabbug: Episcopate

 After leaving Edessa, Philoxenus moved to Antioch, where he openly supported Miaphysitism and the Henotikon.
 He was expelled by Calandio, the Chalcedonian patriarch of Antioch, for this doctrinal difference.
 In 485, Peter the Fuller, the non-Chalcedonian patriarch, consecrated him bishop of Mabbug (Hierapolis).
 At that time, the city was still a flourishing pagan centre dedicated to the fertility goddess Atargatis.

 Philoxenus played a leading role in church politics.
 In 512, he had a hand in the deposition of the Chalcedonian patriarch Flavian II of Antioch and in the installation of Severus of Antioch.
 He also participated in the Synod of Tyre (513–515) presided over jointly with Severus, where the Henotikon was upheld and Chalcedon was anathematised as heretical.

 Following the ascention of Emperor Justin I in 519, a harsh crackdown on Miaphysites began throughout the empire.
-Philoxenus was arrested and exiled to Philippopolis in Thrace, where he died of suffocation by smoke on 10 December 523.
+Philoxenus was arrested and exiled to Philippopolis in Thrace, where he died, martyred by suffocation of smoke on 10 December 523.